mckennatim/mqtt-hooks/README.md

       monitorFocus
     } from '@mckennatim/react-hooks'

-###  ClientSoocket
+###  ClientSocket
-ClientSocket returns Context.Provider with client from a `new Paho.Client` and publish from a `new Pah.Message`
+ClientSocket returns Context.Provider with client from a `new Paho.Client` and publish from a `new Paho.Message`

       <Context.Provider value={[this.client, this.publish]}>
         {this.props.children}